|Plymouth Billiards League -|

 Where a team claims a match for any reason, the claim will be investigated by the Committee.

 Team Captains may be asked to attend a Committee Meeting to present their reasons to enable a fair decision to be reached.
-As a result of the Committee findings the offending team may lose points.

 In clubs where the table lights are controlled by meters, the HOME side are to ensure uninterrupted light is available.